Illinois OT License, CEU Requirements, & Discounts!

 Step 2: Confirm the Illinois OT continuing education requirements.

-It’s always good to double check for any updates to your 2025 licensing cycle.
+It’s always a good idea to check whether there have been any updates to the current licensing cycle.
 (One year, I completed ALL of my state of Nebraska requirements only to find out that they were waived due to COVID. 😭)

-But, to get you going here is the information I found, with links to where I found it.
+But, to get you going, here is the information I found—along with corresponding links.

 Here are the basic OT/OTA CEU requirements in Illinois: